clickot/APLDBAttachments/README.md

 To build a release zip simply execute `mvn package`.
 You find the resulting zip file in the target directory.
 To download the zip without building yourself go to the [release page](https://github.com/clickot/APLDBAttachments/releases).

-To start the application unzip the zip file, enter the `APLDBAttachments-<version>` directory and execute `java -jar APLDBAttachments-<version>.jar`.
+To start the application unzip the zip file, enter the `APLDBAttachments-<version>` directory and execute `apl-db-attachments` script or `apl-db-attachments.bat` batch file, depending on your platform (or click it in your explorer).

-> Note that you need a Oracle JDK 1.8 containing the javafx class files (this is the case up to version 446) to build and run the initial 2.1.x versions of this tool.
+> Note that you need at least a JDK 17 and a JavaFX SDK to start the application.
+Don't forget to set the PATH_TO_FX environment variable, pointing to [PATH-TO-JAVAFX-SDK]/lib.

+You can download the JavaFX SDK from the [openjfx](https://openjfx.io/) site.
+On the [Download page](https://gluonhq.com/products/javafx/), we recommend to choose the latest LTS version, which is 21.x.x currently.